-- 641/741.
-Public Employee Management for Labor Relations (5).Seminar topics include collective bargaining and public employee unionism as well as topical problems of current interest. - 663/763.
-Administrative Law (5).
-Analyzes the process of administrative rule-making. - 664/764.
+- 631/731.
+Public Administration in State and Metropolitan Government (5).
+Focuses on the problems of identification, analysis, decision-making implementation, and evaluation of government programs and services as they apply to state and local governments. - 641/741.
+Public Employee Management for Labor Relations (5).Seminar topics include collective bargaining and public employee unionism as well as topical problems of current interest. - 664/764.
 Personnel Recruitment, Selection, and Appraisal (5).
+Pr., PA 605.

-Pr., PA 605.Course begins with a general introduction to public personnel processes and proceeds to explore the nature of public sector affirmative action and its impact on recruitment and selection, the nature and methodologies of the written testing processes used in civil service systems, and developments in the nature of performance appraisal systems. - 671.
+Course begins with a general introduction to public personnel processes and proceeds to explore the nature of public sector affirmative action and its impact on recruitment and selection, the nature and methodologies of the written testing processes used in civil service systems, and developments in the nature of performance appraisal systems. - 671.
 Administration of Nonprofit Organizations (5).